ethereum-optimism/superchain-ops/tasks/eth/006-MCP-L1/VALIDATION.md

 - The value `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc` occurs
   multiple times below, and corresponds to the storage key of the implementation address as defined in [Proxy.sol](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.3.0-rc.1/packages/contracts-bedrock/src/universal/Proxy.sol#L104)  and [Constants.sol](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.3.0-rc.1/packages/contracts-bedrock/src/libraries/Constants.sol#L26-L27).
-- In order to minimize the validation effort, **"Before"** values are only included below when they are non-zero prior to the upgrade.

 ### `0x229047fed2591dbec1ef1118d64f7af3db9eb290` (`SystemConfigProxy`)